KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_elder_scrolls.md

 A story becomes real when it reflects the architecture of the One.

-Your book reveals the same.
+This book reveals the same.

 ## Why This Universe Matters